JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol1_2.md

 Thus we find that faith (spiritual practice) and hope are interdependent; we find that together, they induce soul growth.
 Character is built through continually facing the challenge of the unknown with a practice that is energized with hope.
 When hope in the future becomes a presumptuous knowledge of the very secrets of time, our spiritual practice is derailed.
 This is the danger of apocalyptical thinking to personal growth and to orderly progress of the human community.

-Byron Belitsos has been reading The Urantia Book _for 25 years_.
+> Byron Belitsos has been reading The Urantia Book _for 25 years_.
 He is publisher of the new book, Just in Case: Dispatches from the Front Lines of the Y2K Crisis, (Origin Press, May 1999), a widely acclaimed anthology of key essays on the Year 2000 computer crisis.
 He is also publisher and co-editor (with Fred Harris) of The Center Within: Lessons from the Heart of the Urantia Revelation, (December 1998).
 Both are available in bookstores or at his website: http://www.IntegralSpirit.com.
+{.is-info}
 # Magisterial missions

 Author: **Behzad Sarmast**